Constance Marten and Mark Gordon: Old Bailey trial

 The defence team called Professor Peter Fleming, an expert in infant health and developmental physiology at the University of Bristol.
 In his testimony to the jury, he stated, "I have seen no evidence of hypothermia as a cause of death."
 Questioned on the age of the child at death, which the prosecution had placed at eight weeks, and having assessed the child's foot size, Fleming responded: "All the pointers suggest to me that she was much younger.
 The best fit is that she was two or three weeks [old]."

 After 73 hours of deliberations, the jury failed to reach a verdict and were discharged on 19 June 2024.

-On 26 June 2024, following the lifting of legal restrictions, it was reported that Marten and Gordon had been found guilty of concealing the birth of a child, child cruelty and perverting the course of justice.
+On 26 June 2024, following the lifting of legal restrictions, it was reported that Marten and Gordon had been found guilty of concealing the birth of a child and perverting the course of justice.
 The jury had been unable to reach a verdict on the other charges.

-At the Old Bailey the prosecution said it would seek a retrial, and Judge Mark Lucraft KC said it would probably be scheduled for March 2025, and that the defendants should remain in custody.
+The prosecution said it would seek a retrial, and Judge Mark Lucraft KC said it would probably be scheduled for March 2025, and that the defendants should remain in custody.

 The retrial began on 10 March 2025, where it was revealed that Marten and Gordon had four previous children who had been put into care.
 On 14 July, both Marten and Gordon were found guilty of manslaughter by gross negligence.
 It was later revealed that the defendants went to extraordinary lengths to try and sabotage their retrial, including refusing to turn up to court, talking to each other during proceedings, and replacing multiple barristers.
 Marten had a total of 14 barristers who represented her at some point during the process.
-Gordon, ultimately represented himself in the court proceedings and used his opportunity to cross-question Marten on their joint-parenting history.
+Gordon ultimately represented himself in the court proceedings and used his opportunity to cross-question Marten on their joint-parenting history.

 On 15 September 2025, Marten and Gordon were both sentenced by Judge Mark Lucraft KC to 14 years imprisonment, ruling that they would serve two-thirds of their sentence in custody.
 Gordon was further ordered to serve an additional four years on extended licence, due to his violent past.

 Reactions

-On 2 March 2023 at 6 p.m., a candlelight vigil was held for Baby A at St Mary Magdalene's Church in Coldean, Brighton.
+On 2 March 2023 at 6 pm, a candlelight vigil was held for Baby A at St Mary Magdalene's Church in Coldean, Brighton.

 A spontaneous memorial was made on the corner between Stanmer Villas and Golf Drive, near to where the deceased baby was found.